K-Juno/Rick-Morty-App/README.md

 # World of Ricky & Morty App

-This repository is a very first group project by Alex, Barbara, Catharina, Deki, Dominic, Juni and Michael.
+This repository is a very first group project by Alex, Barbara, Catarina, Deki, Dominic, Juni and Michael.

 ## Exercise